Flèche bas

 10.8%

-These expenses are said to be ” net” because they are reduced by financial products that are not amounts deducted from copyright.
-This ratio represents the share of collected royalties that pays for the company's operating costs.
+These expenses are described as “net” because they are offset by financial income which does not come from copyright deductions.
+This ratio reflects the portion of collected royalties used to cover the company's operating costs.

 COLLECTIONS